worlddynamics/Vensim2MTK.jl/README.md

 ## Examples of models used

 There are currently 4 models used as examples for the parser:
-DICE, lokta, commitment and community corona 8.
+DICE, lotka, commitment and community corona 8.
 Here is a quick explanation of each as well as where we found them:

 - `Dice` is William Nordhaus’ Dice model; the implementation of it was found [here](https://metasd.com/2010/06/dice/) and is the `DICE-heur-7-PLE.mdl` version (as Vensim has some issues with exporting some models as xmile files, some version of the models used may not work.
 Usually, the .mdl works with no issue).

-- `lokta` is the simple Lokta-Voltera predation model, found [here](http://www.shodor.org/refdesk/BioPortal/model/VSpredatorPrey?level=advanced).
+- `lotka` is the simple Lotka-Voltera predation model, found [here](http://www.shodor.org/refdesk/BioPortal/model/VSpredatorPrey?level=advanced).

 - `commitment` is a model that is based on [an ArXiv paper](https://doi.org/10.48550/arXiv.1209.3546).
 The model was published on [this blog post](https://metasd.com/2012/09/encouraging-moderation/).